chitranshu11/U-Blog/README.md

 );
 <p>*****************End******************</p>

-#### Yes, this project can be improved it.
-Will work on it in future.
+#### Yes, this project can be improved.
+I will work on it in the future.
 Until feel free to raise issues and contribute.
 ### Happy Coding!!